sahiga/developer.box.com/guides/webhooks/manage/index.md

 <Message type="warning">

-# Scopes & Permissions
+# スコープと権限

 Please ensure you have the "Manage webhooks" application scope enabled in the configuration tab of the [developer console][console] for your application or you will receive a `403` error when trying to make API calls.

 </Message>